thisisjustinm/minima/about.md

 permalink: /~me
 ---

-### Hi there 👋
+### Hello there!

 My name is Justin M, a CSE graduate and I like to make stuff.
-I love solving problems with code, and often find myself quite bored if I don't have a project to work on.
+I love solving problems with code, and often find myself bored if I don't have anything to work on.
 When I'm not doing that, you can find me browsing YouTube or sleeping.

 My primary interests are Blockchain, Cyber Security, Mathematics, and Cryptography.